alexjohnj/geographyas/pages/thank-yous-and-some-legal-stuff/index.md

 ### People

-First and foremost, a huge thank you to my A-Level geography teachers Mrs Beard, Mr Wilson and Miss Rule.
+First, a huge thank you to my A-Level geography teachers Mrs Beard, Mr Wilson and Miss Rule.
 They're fantastic teachers and the source of a lot of this content.
 A further thank you to Mrs Steepe.
 Although she never taught me, she no doubt played an integral role in organising the Geography A-Level.
-Finally, I need to say thanks to Mrs Cook---my Yr.
+Finally, a thanks to Mrs Cook---my Yr.
 10/11 Geography teacher---because she convinced me to take Geography at A-Level and was fantastic throughout those two years.

 ### Technical